jprochazk/vm-perf/README.md

 ### Unpredictable

 Similar to [nested loop](#nested-loop), but randomly repeats iterations of both the inner and outer loop.
-The idea is to make the loop.
+The idea is to make the loop more unpredictable.
 The rng uses the same seed for all dispatch methods, so they all do the same number of iterations.

 <img src="./report/unpredictable_violin.svg">